Pierre-Angelo/Projet-NAS/README.md

 Next, open your gns3 file and start all routers.
 They will automatically load their configuration.
 Wait for BGP to establish all connections (2.5 minutes). <br>

 ## Features (Summary)
-The following features are supported and automated by this project (intent file + script + gns3 folder).
+The following features are supported and automated in this project (intent file + script + gns3 folder).

 1. Interface configurations with automated address attribution for interfaces inside the network.
 2. OSPF protocol support, including optional OSPF metrics configuration.